qpdf/qpdf/manual/qdf.rst

 QDF Mode
 ========

+..
+Help text for --qdf refers to the name of this chapter.

 In QDF mode, qpdf creates PDF files in what we call *QDF form*.
 A PDF file in QDF form, sometimes called a QDF file, is a completely valid PDF file that has ``%QDF-1.0`` as its third